 Picking the right agent is the single most important thing you’ll do when planning your trip to Tibet.
 If you are traveling to the Tibet Autonomous Region (TAR) you have to use a Tibet travel agency, who will arrange your travel permit and virtually everything else.
 (This can include train tickets or flights from Chinese cities to Tibet.)
 By using a Tibetan-owned company, with Tibetan guides and drivers, you insure that a significant amount of your travel money supports the local Tibetan economy.
 Picking a trustworthy and service-oriented agent can also make a huge difference in whether your trip turns out like a dream or a disaster.

 If you need a referral for a dependable, Tibetan-owned agency, we can help.
-Fill out our Tibet travel inquiry form (there is no cost for the service) and we will forward your request to our favorite Tibetan-owned and run agents in Tibet, who will contact you and help you with your trip.
+Fill out our Tibet travel inquiry form (there is no cost for the service) and we will forward your request to our favorite Tibetan-owned and run agent in Tibet, who will contact you and help you with your trip.
 (Don’t worry if you’re in the early planning stages – just fill out as much as you can.
-The agents are great about helping you figure out the rest.)
+The agent’s trip advisors are great about helping you figure out the rest.)

 2. Choose where to go early in your planning

-If you have three weeks or more, and are physically able, choose the high-altitude pilgrimage tour to Mt.
+Choose the high-altitude pilgrimage trek to Mt.
 Kailash, which includes Lhasa, EBC and more, and is a sort of highlights of Central Tibet.
-Another awesome option is to hit the Kardze region of Kham for the less-traveled cultural heart of Eastern Tibet, or consider a combination Kham and Amdo trip.

 3. Learn how to avoid getting altitude sickness